Montag, 26. April 2010

 For an SharePoint Installation always create specials service accounts, each with it’s own email account.

-Account Name Description
+Account Name | Description |

-If you have already SQL Server somewhere running on a neat cluster, you don’t have to care about.
-But you should have access to your instance with SQL Management Studio.
+sp_sql | Service account for SQL Server services: MSSQLSERVER, SQLSERVERAGENT If you have already SQL Server somewhere running on a neat cluster, you don’t have to care about.
+But you should have access to your instance with SQL Management Studio. |

+sp_admin | This account is local admin on your sharepoint servers (WFE, App).
+It’s a Domain-User account.
+This account is not a local admin on your SQL machine!
 Use it to install everything (SharePoint itself, Patches, Add-on and so on).
 Run the config wizard with this account.
-Simply: if you want to install something for SharePoitn log in with this account.
+Simply: if you want to install something for SharePoitn log in with this account. |

-sp_farmadmin This account is local admin on your sharepoint servers (WFE, App).
+sp_farmadmin | This account is local admin on your sharepoint servers (WFE, App).
 It’s a Domain-User account.
+Use this account when the config wizard asks for the database access acount. |

 Montag, 8.
 März 2010